A Time to Speak the Truth in Love

 Mirror talk is where you take a good look at yourself and perform a self-evaluation (James 1:23-25).
 And, we’re not talking about a glance in a regular mirror.
 Oh no, my friend.
-We’re talking about one of those beauty mirrors that magnify your face until you can see every pore and blemish!
+We’re talking about one of those beauty mirrors that magnify your face until you can see every pore and blemish in the handy light!

 I’ve noticed that a lot of people are okay with a glance, but they don’t want to take a real good look at themselves.
 We all tend to overvalue one aspect of ourselves, undervalue the other, and dismiss any discomfort with, “That’s just the way I am.”

 How do I know this?
-Because they are easily offended and quick to become defensive.
-Before we have given our brother’s or sister’s words of correction or self-check a second thought, they are offering reasons for why you are wrong.
+Because we are easily offended and quick to become defensive.
+Before we have given our brother’s or sister’s words of correction or self-check a second thought, we’re already offering reasons for why they’re wrong.

 And, often times, when you know that a person isn’t willing or able to receive mirror talk, we can fall into the snare of it’s okay.
 We begin to flatter and pacify instead of speaking the truth in love.

 So, what happens when we comfort our fellow teammates with an, “It’s okay”?